HarshM0210/GSoC-2025/README.md

-# GOOGLE SUMMER OF CODE 2025 - SU2
+# GOOGLE SUMMER OF CODE 2025 - SU2 </br>AUTHOR: HARSH MISHRA

-# AUTHOR: HARSH MISHRA

 <p>
 This repository chronicles my work during Google Summer of Code 2025 with the SU2 Foundation.</br>